dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

 ## Installation overview

-To make use of {{site.prodname}}'s host endpoint support, you will need to complete the following steps.
+To make use of {{site.tseeprodname}}'s host endpoint support, you will need to complete the following steps.

 1. [Install the Felix daemon on each host](bare-metal-install), then return to this